 Politicians often keep an eye on the letters page and have a file of opinions published in local newspapers.
 It is an easy way for them to keep their finger on the pulse of what is happening in their constituency.

 Your letter should be:

-Relevant – It's good to refer to articles published today or yesterday.
+Relevant – It's good to refer to articles or letters published yesterday or two.

 Try to get your letter in before noon for daily newspapers – it’s more likely to get printed.

 Include your full name, address and a daytime phone number with your letter.
 Papers do not print all of this information but may use it for verification.

 Don't re-send the same letter again and again – Editors will notice and start to ignore you.

 Generally newspapers publish what they see as well-written and articulate letters that are relevant to current or local issues and points of view, or that give a thoughtful perspective on complex issues and events.